SchneiderNejc/Uniswap/readme.md

 # Swap
 The UniswapV2SwapExamples contract demonstrates how to interact with the Uniswap V2 Router to perform token swaps.
-It includes single-hop and multi-hop swaps with both "exact input" and "exact output" methods.
+It supports both single-hop and multi-hop swaps using "exact input" and "exact output" methods.

+Functions:
 swapSingleHopExactAmountIn

-Swap exact amount of WETH for specified minimum amount of DAI.
+Swaps an exact amount of WETH for a specified minimum amount of DAI.
-Returns amount of DAI received.
+Returns: The amount of DAI received. swapMultiHopExactAmountIn

-swapMultiHopExactAmountIn
-Swap exact amount of DAI for specified minimum amount of USDC.
-WETH is traded as an intermediary (DAI->WETH->USDC) Returns amount of USDC (target token) received.
+Swaps an exact amount of DAI for a specified minimum amount of USDC.

-swapSingleHopExactAmountOut
+WETH is used as an intermediary (DAI → WETH → USDC).
+Returns: The amount of USDC (target token) received. swapSingleHopExactAmountOut

-Swap maximum amount of WETH for exact amount of DAI.
+Swaps up to a maximum amount of WETH for an exact amount of DAI.
+Excess WETH is refunded.
-Returns amound of DAI received.
+Returns: The amount of DAI received. swapMultiHopExactAmountOut

-swapMultiHopExactAmountOut
-Swap maximum amount of DAI for exact amount of USDC.
-WETH is traded as an intermediary (DAI->WETH->USDC) Returns amount of USDC received.
+Swaps up to a maximum amount of DAI for an exact amount of USDC.

-IUniswapV2Router Functions called:
-swapExactTokensForTokens
-swapTokensForExactTokens
+WETH is used as an intermediary (DAI → WETH → USDC).
+Excess DAI is refunded.
+Returns: The amount of USDC received.
+Uniswap V2 Router Functions Utilized: swapExactTokensForTokens

+Swaps an exact input token amount for as many output tokens as possible (based on slippage and liquidity). swapTokensForExactTokens

+Swaps as few input tokens as necessary to receive an exact output token amount.